zaid-bashir/minerva_frontend/README.md

 Step1: Open Project in VScode or any IDE like Androiud Studio
 Step2: Open Terminal and fire command "flutter pub get" to get dependencies.
 Step3: Once dependencies are installed the fire command "flutter run -d chrome" to execute project on Google Chrome Browser.
-Note : API Services are already deployed on Live Server, no need to start the server.
+## : API Services are already deployed on Live Server, no need to start the server.
-Note : For confirmation I will also forward Backend Repository Link.
+## : For confirmation I will also forward Backend Repository Link.